blue-ocean-bubbles/syv/README.md

   <h3 align="center">Secure Your Vote</h3>

   <p align="center">
-    Voting has never been more accessible or more secure than with secure your vote!
+    Voting has never been more accessible or more secure than with Secure Your Vote!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />